Statistical Modelling using General Linear Models (GLMs)

 • More advanced Generalised Linear Models

-The course includes a substantial practical component and the methods covered will be implemented using the statistical programming environment R and RStudio.
+The course includes a substantial practical component and the methods covered will be implemented using the statistical programming language R and user-friendly environment RStudio.

-The whole course is spread over semesters 1 and 2 and there will be a guided programme for self-study (see separate document for the course timetable).
-Course material (lecture notes, exercises and computer practicals) will be available online.
+The whole course is spread over semesters 1 and 2 and there will be guided programme for self-study.
+Course material (lecture notes, exercises and computer practicals) will be available on Moodle.

-There will be an in-person introductory session to get you started and throughout the course there will be online help sessions, and a final in-person session to finish the course.
+There will be an in-person introductory session (week starting 30 September 2024) to get you started and throughout the course there will be online help sessions, and a final in-person session to finish the course.
 You are encouraged to attend the introductory and final sessions in-person to meet the course tutor and provide feedback.
 Participation in the help sessions is optional.

 Your weekly time commitment is anticipated to be about 2-3 hours learning through the course notes and associated computer practical and attending the optional help session.